“…and thou shalt teach them diligently unto thy children…”

 In addition, we are a youth led movement, with a strong, functioning executive board.
 We hold programs dealing with discussions, social action, religion, and more.
 Any high school student whose parent(s) is a member at Temple B’nai Israel is eligible to join.

 A Jewish summer experience offers an intense exposure to the ideals and values of the Jewish community in a unique setting.
 We are fortunate to be in the region of Henry S. Jacobs Camp, an affiliate of the URJ, the umbrella organization for the Reform Movement.
-To learn more about Jacobs Camp ~ www.jacobs.org.
-First time camper allocations are available.
+Scholarships are available.
+Please contact the Rabbi for information.

 Additionally, we receive all of the information for the summer trips to Israel from the URJ NFTY in Israel programs.
 We will pass on all of the information as it comes to us.
 If you are looking for something in particular, please let us know.
 We encourage all of our students to take advantage of these fine programs.
 Financial assistance is available through selected scholarship funds.
-Please direct your request to the Rabbi or to the Director of Education.
+Please direct your request to the Rabbi.
 All requests will be kept confidential.

 Jewish education continues beyond Religious School.
 Adults, as well as children, benefit from exposure to new ideas and areas of interest.
 Our Synagogue offers a fully integrated program of continuing education.